 Ryan Aerospace: VR Simulators Can Reduce Training Hours in the Real Helicopter by 40%

-Watch the interview with Chris Ryan, Managing Director at Ryan Aerospace, to learn more about the huge cost-savings provided by immersive training
+Watch the interview with Chris Ryan, Managing Director at Ryan Aerospace, to learn more about the huge cost-savings provided by VR training for helicopter pilots

 Varjo enables demanding training in the highest-fidelity VR